The 2025-26 FAFSA is now open!

 Using Tax Information

-You’ll need to enter tax information as you fill out the FAFSA.
+You may need to enter tax information manually as you fill out the FAFSA.

 Use the correct tax information